lbahlo/jssnippets/InterviewQuestions.md

     REACT,  rxjs Observables

 17. Explain the importance of standards and standards bodies.

 18. What is Flash of Unstyled Content?
 How do you avoid FOUC?
+A flash of unstyled content (FOUC) is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
+The page corrects itself as soon as the style rules are loaded and applied; however, the shift may be distracting.

+Put links to css stylesheets in the <head>

 19. Explain what ARIA and screenreaders are, and how to make a website accessible.
 20. Explain some of the pros and cons for CSS animations versus JavaScript animations.
 21. What does CORS stand for and what issue does it address?